Audience Targeting

 Do you want to use two different use case examples together, but are unsure about how to do it?
 Do not hesitate to contact us: https://varify.io/kontakt/

-In some cases, it is necessary to exclude participants who are assigned to a particular experiment from another experiment.
-This is particularly relevant when two experiments are conducted on the same pages of a website.
-The aim here is to prevent the results from being distorted by the mutual influence of the experiments.
-It must therefore be ensured that users participating in one of the experiments cannot view the other.
+In some cases, it is necessary to exclude participants who are assigned to a particular experiment from other experiments.
+This is particularly relevant when two or more experiments are conducted on the same pages of a website.
+This is to prevent the results from being distorted by mutual influence between the experiments.

 if (storedIsInAudience === null) {